American cuisine: Southern United States

 When referring to the American South as a region, typically it should indicate Southern Maryland and the states that were once part of the Old Confederacy, with the dividing line between the East and West jackknifing about 100 miles west of Dallas, Texas, and mostly south of the old Mason–Dixon line.
 Cities found in this area include New Orleans, Atlanta, Washington, D.C., Memphis, Charleston, and Charlotte with Houston, Texas being the largest.
 The Florida Panhandle is usually considered part of the South, but the Florida peninsula (especially its lower half) is not.

-These states are much more closely tied to each other and have been part of U.S. territory for much longer than states much farther west than East Texas, and in the case of food, the influences and cooking styles are strictly separated as the terrain begins to change to prairie and desert from bayou and hardwood forest.
+These states are much more closely tied to each other and have been part of U.S. territory for much longer than states much farther west than East Texas.
+In the case of food, the influences and cooking styles are strictly separated as the terrain shifts from bayou and hardwood forest to prairie and desert.

 Peach cobbler is a popular Southern dessert.

-This section of the country has some of the oldest known U.S. foodways, with some recipes almost 400 years old.
+This section of the country has some of the oldest known U.S. foodways, with recipes dating back almost 400 years.

 Native American influences are still quite visible in the use of cornmeal as an essential staple and found in the Southern predilection for hunting wild game, in particular wild turkey, deer, woodcock, and various kinds of waterfowl; for example, coastal North Carolina is a place where hunters will seek tundra swan as a part of Christmas dinner; the original English and Scottish settlers would have rejoiced at this revelation since such was banned among the commoner class in what is now the United Kingdom, and naturally, their descendants have not forgotten.

 Native Americans also consumed turtles and catfish, specifically the snapping turtle, the alligator snapping turtle, and blue catfish.
-Catfish are often caught with one's bare hands, gutted, breaded, and fried to make a Southern variation on English fish and chips and turtles are turned into stews and soups.
+Catfish are often caught with one's bare hands, gutted, breaded, and fried to make a Southern variation on English fish and chips, and turtles are turned into stews and soups.

-Native American tribes of the region such as the Cherokee or Choctaw often cultivated or gathered local plants like pawpaw, maypop and several sorts of squashes and corn as food.
+Native American tribes of the region, such as the Cherokee or Choctaw, often cultivated or gathered local plants like pawpaw, maypop, and several sorts of squashes and corn as food.
 They also used spicebush and sassafras as spices, and the aforementioned fruits are still cultivated as food in the South.

 Maize is to this day found in dishes for breakfast, lunch and dinner in the form of grits, hoecakes, baked cornbread, and spoonbread, and nuts like the hickory, black walnut and pecan are commonly included in desserts and pastries as varied as mince pies, pecan pie, pecan rolls and honey buns (both are types of sticky bun), and quick breads, which were themselves invented in the South during the American Civil War.

-Peaches have been grown in this region since the 17th century and are a staple crop as well as a favorite fruit, with peach cobbler being a signature dessert.
+Peaches have been grown in this region since the 17th century and are a staple crop and a favorite fruit, with peach cobbler a signature dessert.